isaacnmm/pestpolicy-hugo2XX/content/posts/why-are-mole-traps-illegal/index.md

 [live trapping for moles](https://pestpolicy.com/best-mole-traps/) .
 - In some parts of the United States and Europe, you'll need a trapping or hunting [trap](https://pestpolicy.com/best-fly-trap/) to trap moles legally - you'd need to check with the wildlife authorities in your area for details.
-**Moles are generally unclassified (you can kill or trap them in your property if they harm domestic animals, crops, or plants) but the use of� snap trap or body-gripping mole traps is illegal in areas such as Washington, D.C. since they will kill or injure the moles - thanks to a law passed in 2000.�**
+**Moles are generally unclassified (you can kill or trap them in your property if they harm domestic animals, crops, or plants) but the use of snap trap or body-gripping mole traps is illegal in areas such as Washington, D.C. since they will kill or injure the moles - thanks to a law passed in 2000.**
 Moles survive thanks to human activity (feeding mainly on garbage) since they're non-commensal species - it doesn't harm humans in urban areas.
 However, the mole traps that have the design considered as body-gripping are not allowed.
 ## Details: Why are Mole Traps Illegal?